radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/add-data-connector.md

 ![image description](images/save-connector.png)

-If the data connector is successfully created, it will appear in the list of available data connectors under the *Group*.
+If the data connector is successfully created, it appears in the list of available data connectors under the *Group*.

-The *Status* of the new data connector will display as "UNREGISTERED".
+The *Status* of the new data connector displays as "UNREGISTERED".
 A connection needs to be established between a new data connector and the on-prem or cloud network for the connector to become "Active".
 For details on deploying the secure data connector client, see the [deploy a secure data connector client](deploy-sdc-client.md) guide.

 ![image description](images/new-connector-created.png)